grd/FreePDM/ConceptOfDesign/FreePDM_07-TestFiles.md

 - SKF_6004.stp _SKF 6004 Bearing step file_
 - 6004_20220519.pdf _SKF 6004 Technical Information_

-### Why Created These Models
+### Purpose

-These Models are created with for testing purposes.
+These Models are created for testing purposes.
-When a first Model is build for the PDM system there are some files needed where we are able to test the different properties.
+When a model is first introduced to the PDM system there are various files needed to test the against different properties.

 [<< Previous Chapter](FreePDM_06-Roadmap.md) | [Content Table](README.md) | [Next Chapter >>]()